-12 Provision of information to Liquidator
+Provision of Information to Liquidator

-12.1 In instances where the advising member has not been appointed to be the liquidator of the company, he must provide reasonable assistance to the liquidator.
-This will include handing over such of the company's books and papers as are held by him, together with documents he has received in relation to the meeting of creditors (eg. claims, proxies, statement of affairs, shareholders' resolutions, attendance lists and record of the creditors' meeting).
+53. In instances where the advising member has not been appointed to be the liquidator of the company, he must provide reasonable assistance to the liquidator.
+This will include handling over such of the company's books and papers as are held by him, together with documents he has received in relation to the meeting of creditors (e.g. proofs, proxies, statement of affairs, shareholders' resolutions, attendance lists and record of the creditors' meeting).
 It is expected that this information will be handed over as quickly as possible and, in any event, within seven days of the conclusion of the creditors' meeting.
 Likewise, all sums received by the advising member from the company or on its behalf, less any proper disbursements which he has made, duly vouched, should also be handed over.